SteveBeeblebrox/JSION/README.md

 }
 ```
 ### Unquoted Property Names
-Propery names contailing only alphanumeric characters and underscores do not need to be placed in quotes.
+Propery names containing only alphanumeric characters and underscores do not need to be placed in quotes.
 ```
 {
     name: "Trinity",